 How to install Virtual CloneDrive

 You want to visit SlySoft’s web site to download Virtual CloneDrive (download link below).
 Once you have downloaded it, you can begin the installation process.

 You want to read through and accept the licensing agreement for Virtual CloneDrive.

 Then, you want to choose which files the software will recognize by default.
 You want to check all options available.
-While ISO and BIN file types are the most recognizable images, there are lesser known files types out there you may run into.
+While ISO and BIN file types are the most recognizable images, there are lesser-known file types out there you may run into.
 This will give you access to mount any type of image necessary.

 Now choose the installation directory.
 Just leave this field the way it is unless you want it installed in a more specific location on your hard drive.

 Let Virtual CloneDrive install.
 It should take a minute or so as long as you are not doing anything else intensive on your computer during the install.

 When it is finished, you can begin mounting images and taking advantage of your virtual CD/DVD drive.
 The first step is to begin tinkering with the settings to get Virtual CloneDrive working for you.